Where Does Geothermal Energy Come From?

 1.1 Horizontal Ground Source of Heat Pump

-This requires large space as the two pipes need to be buried parallelly below the horizontal trenches at most 2 m.
-The advantage of these types of earth loop installation is that more pipes are used per meter in a smaller trench area, making it a more compact design for smaller gardens or plots.
+This requires a large space as the two pipes need to be buried parallelly below the horizontal trenches at most 2 m.
+The advantage of these types of earth loop installations is that more pipes are used per meter in a smaller trench area, making it a more compact design for smaller gardens or plots.

 However, the disadvantages are that the heat resource can be easily removed from a very small footprint.
 This results in less heat evacuation from the ground.

 1.2 Vertical Ground Source of Heat Pump

 Equally, a vertical ground source of heat pumps is costlier than a horizontal one but can also be installed in a restricted area.
 And this option does not require large pipes, as drilling rigs are required to drill boreholes about 80 meters deep.

 The disadvantage of verticals ground source heat pump is that depending on the waters being used from the well, periodic cleaning of the water filter and heat exchanger inside may be necessary.

 Open geothermal loop systems work by pumping groundwater from an aquifer or similar to a heat pump.
 This means that the evaporator transfers its heat.
 After that, the water is either reintroduced into the ground or released onto the surface.

 Thus, the heat sources are similar to the fluid that moves through the circuit and has to be changed constantly because it is not recirculated.
 The advantage of the system is that it is relatively inexpensive as compared to other systems.

 This type is possible where there is a sufficient amount and deep water is present.
 A pipe has been placed underground from the location to the pond/lake so that the freezing cold does not bother everyone.
 While it was more expensive to install than an open-loop system, it eliminates the constant intake of well water.
 As in the case of a closed-loop system, there is no harmful effect on the environment.